Indian Coconut Chicken Curry (Whole30 & Paleo Recipe)

-This Indian Coconut Chicken Curry recipe is paleo, Whole30, and gluten-free!
+This Indian Coconut Chicken Curry recipe is paleo and Whole30!
 Learn how to make homemade coconut chicken curry with this quick and easy recipe.

 Servings: 4 servings